leihao1/MachineLearningAlgorithms/README.md

 # Mining Massive Datasets
-Implementing of all kinds of algorithms with python.
+Implementation of all kinds of algorithms with python.

 #### Stanford MOOC